dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

 In above image we can see the log message that are sent form node js app inside the red circle.

+**In this post I have send logs directly from node application to elastic search.
+But, in real world we can ingest logs from a Node.js  application and deliver them securely into an Elasticsearch using [Filebeats](https://www.elastic.co/beats/filebeat).**

 The blog post provides a practical guide on integrating Elasticsearch, and Kibana with a Node.js app by using the Winston js library for effective logging and monitoring.

 This post covers setting up the development environment, creating a Node.js app, Dockerizing it, and integrating Elasticsearch and Kibana using docker-compose.

 The post serves as a concise resource for developers aiming to implement robust logging solutions in their Node.js applications.

+You can access the full working example at Github Repository : https://github.com/dev-scripts/implementing-logging-using-nodejs-elasticsearch-kibina-and-docker